bbrewer/buddybrewer.com/about.markdown

 ---
 layout: default
 title: Buddy Brewer - About
-description: A few words about me.
+description: I help companies measure, diagnose, and solve web performance issues.
 ---

-<h1>About Me</h1>
+# About Me

-I help companies measure, diagnose, and solve web performance issues.
+I have been building products that measure and diagnose web performance issues for almost ten years.
+I'm a co-founder of [Log Normal](http://www.lognormal.com), a company that shows you how long real people are waiting for your site to load.
+My personal mission is to help people make their web sites faster and reduce the amount of time people spend waiting for things on the web.

-You can also find me on <a href="https://www.facebook.com/buddybrewer">Facebook</a>, <a href="https://twitter.com/bbrewer">Twitter</a>, and <a href="http://http://www.linkedin.com/in/bbrewer">LinkedIn</a>.
+You can also find me on [Facebook](https://www.facebook.com/buddybrewer), [Twitter](https://twitter.com/bbrewer), and [LinkedIn](http://www.linkedin.com/in/bbrewer).